buttermilk-crypto/unity/unity-encoding/README.md

 ## Parsing Unity-encoded Inputs with Antlr4

-Antlr 4 is used to provide a Unity-encoding parser.
+Antlr 4 is used to provide a Unity encoding parser.
 The grammar is here:

 https://github.com/buttermilk-crypto/unity/blob/master/unity-encoding/src/main/antlr4/org/unityencoding/antlr/toolkit/Unity.g4